8 Computing persistent homology in Julia

 To compare two persistence diagrams, we need a notion of distance.
 The two standard choices are:

-Definition 8.1 The bottleneck distance between two persistence diagrams \(D_1\) and \(D_2\) is:
+Definition 8.1 The bottleneck distance between two persistence diagrams \(D_1\) and \(D_2\) is

-\[ d_B(D_1, D_2) = \inf_\gamma \sup_{x \in D_1} \|x - \gamma(x)\|_\infty \]
+\[ d_B(D_1, D_2) = \inf_\gamma \sup_{x \in D_1} \|x - \gamma(x)\|_\infty, \]

-where \(\gamma\) ranges over all bijections between \(D_1\) and \(D_2\) (including matching points to the diagonal).
+where \(\gamma\) ranges over all bijections between the diagrams, allowing points to be matched to the diagonal.

-Definition 8.2 The \(p\)-Wasserstein distance is:
+Definition 8.2 The \(p\)-Wasserstein distance is

-\[ W_p(D_1, D_2) = \left(\inf_\gamma \sum_{x \in D_1} \|x - \gamma(x)\|_\infty^p\right)^{1/p}. \]
+\[ W_p(D_1, D_2) = \left(\inf_\gamma \sum_{x \in D_1} \|x - \gamma(x)\|_\infty^p \right)^{1/p}. \]

-res1 = ripserer(Rips(pts1), dim_max = 1)
+res1 = ripserer(Rips(circle1), dim_max = 1)

-res2 = ripserer(Rips(pts2), dim_max = 1)
+res2 = ripserer(Rips(circle2), dim_max = 1)

 d_bottle = Bottleneck()(res1[2], res2[2])